AZ-900 Preparation Details

 Describe the functionality and usage of Azure Cost Management

-A company deploys a number of Azure resources in their subscription.
+Q] A company deploys a number of Azure resources in its subscription.
 They want to be informed if the cost of any resource goes beyond a certain threshold.
 Which of the following can help you achieve this?

 Explanation: Azure Monitor Alerts notify you of any events or changes in metric values on Azure resources.